-Any of the previously identified or similar threats could cause a security incident or other interruption that could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our sensitive data or our information technology systems, or those of the third parties on which we rely.
-A security incident or other interruption could disrupt our ability (and that of third parties on which we rely) to provide our products.
+Despite the implementation of security and back-up measures, our internal computer, server, and other information technology systems as well as those of our third-party collaborators, consultants, contractors, suppliers, and service providers, have and may continue to be vulnerable to the previously identified or similar threats, any of which could cause a security incident or other interruption.
+A security incident or other interruption could result in unauthorized access to, use or disclosure of, corruption of, or loss of sensitive, and/or proprietary information, including personal data and health-related information, and could subject us to significant liabilities and regulatory and enforcement actions, and reputational damage.
+A security incident or other interruption could disrupt our ability (and that of third parties upon whom we rely) to provide our products.
 For example, the loss of clinical trial data from completed or ongoing clinical trials could result in delays in any regulatory approval or clearance efforts and significantly increase our costs to recover or reproduce the data, and subsequently commercialize the product.
 Additionally, theft of our intellectual property or proprietary business information could require substantial expenditures to remedy.

 We may expend significant resources or modify our business activities (including our clinical trial activities) to try to protect against security incidents.
-Certain data privacy and security obligations may require us to implement and maintain specific security measures, or industry-standard or reasonable security measures to protect our information technology systems and sensitive data.
+Certain data privacy and security obligations may require us to implement and maintain specific security measures, industry-standard or reasonable security measures to protect our information technology systems and sensitive information.